malishav/OSCOAP/draft-selander-ace-object-security.md

 2. Compute the COSE object as specified in {{sec-obj-cose}}

     * the IV in the AEAD is created by XORing the static IV (Sender IV) with the partial IV (Sender Sequence Number).
+    * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
+This means that the endpoint MUST store the MAC of each fragment to compute the following.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message: